Furkajoch

 in a larger map |

 Sometimes lower is better.
-The Furkajoch does not reach
+The Furkajoch does not reach the

-northern edge of the alps in the Bregenzer Wald area.
+the alps in the Bregenzer Wald area.

 Approaches